Vocabulary for personal connections and social life. Grammar: verb patterns — want, need, decide, hope, plan, learn + infinitive.

 Writing

-Use verb + infinitive patterns throughout.
-Include:
+Use at least three verb + infinitive structures

 0 words